ShortStakx/Labworks-VR-Standard/README.md

 Made by ShortStak & EvroDev

-This package comes with the main recreation shader and the transparent fork of it
+This package comes with the main recreation shader and other forks of it

 # Installation Guide